PostHog/posthog.com/contents/handbook/people/spending-money.md

 The PostHog platform wouldn't be possible without open-source software.
 We are standing on the shoulders of giants.
 As such, we feel it's important to support the software we benefit from through monetary contributions.

-To enable our team to do this we use [Open Collective](https://opencollective.com/) and have a budget of $100/month (**amount to be confirmed**) that can be contributed per team member.
+To enable our team to do this we use [Open Collective](https://opencollective.com/) and have a budget of $100/month that can be contributed per team member.

 To get setup with Open Collective get in touch with [Phil](phil-leggetter-developer-relations) who will add you to the [PostHog Open Collective team](https://opencollective.com/posthog).
 From there, you'll be able to make contributions as the PostHog organization via Open Collective.
 For more information see the [Open Collective payments documentation](https://docs.opencollective.com/help/financial-contributors/payments).